Recycling business equipment to reinvigorate education

 For far too long, used office furniture and business equipment has ended up in landfills.
 Now an inspirational young charity is using ArcGIS to enable businesses to donate their unwanted items to local schools, helping to close the digital divide, reinvigorate pupils’ learning and reduce unnecessary waste.

-Over 20,000 tonnes of office furniture and equipment have been allocated to the most appropriate schools using ArcGIS analysis.
+Over 14,000 devices have been donated and allocated to the most appropriate schools using ArcGIS analysis.

 Thousands of laptop donations to schools have been facilitated through an ArcGIS web app and BBC campaign.